-Daylight robbery: Mount Roskill business targeted by thieves
+Police find ditched getaway car believed used in Mount Roskill jewellery store heist

 "There was smoke coming from the other shop.
 It's not a fire, I think they activated an emergency smoke alarm," he said.

-Meanwhile, a store attendee from another White Swan Rd business told the Herald police had left the area by around 1.30pm.
+"Fortunately no one in the store was hurt in the incident.
+Police have since located an unoccupied vehicle that is believed to have been involved in the incident.

+"This will be examined as part of our inquiries in relation to the offenders involved."

 Roop Darshan could not be reached for comment.
-Police have been approached.